arttnba3/SumiOS/DevelopmentDiary.md

 I'm still struglling against the part that related to the architecture, only x86-64 is in a half-completed stage.
 I wish to add supports for more ISA in the future.

+The part of handling interrupt cost me plenty of time.
+The system developed by Intel is much more burdensome than I've ever thought.
+So it seems that the interrupt handler needs more time to be completed.

 - add gdt initialization

+## Oct 21, 2022